 The Mountain School: Three Years Learning as a Peace Corps Teacher in Lesotho, Africa

-In a way, this book grew out of this website, on which I posted blog entries throughout the entire three years I lived in Lesotho.
-Those can be found under the resources tab if you’re interested.
-They have an immediate, almost hurried feel to them since I was often racing the sun to punch in the last few words on the computer at the Peace Corps office in the city before running to get a minibus taxi back to the village.
+In a way, this book grew out of this website, on which I posted blog entries throughout the three years I lived in Lesotho.
+They had an immediate and hurried feel to them since I was often racing the sun to punch in the last few words on the computer at the Peace Corps office in the city — where there was electricity and an Internet connection — before running to get a minibus taxi back to the village.

 Here’s the synopsis from the book’s back cover:

 “The Kingdom of Lesotho is a mountainous enclave in southern Africa, and like mountain zones throughout the world it is isolated, steeped in tradition, and home to few outsiders.
 The people, known as Basotho, are respected in the area as the only tribe never to be defeated by European colonizers.

 Greg Alder arrives in Tšoeneng as the village’s first foreign resident since 1966.
 In that year, the Canadian priest who had been living there was robbed and murdered in his quarters.
 Set up as a Peace Corps teacher at the village’s secondary school, Alder finds himself incompetent in so many unexpected ways.
 How do you keep warm in this place where it snows but there is no electricity?
 For how long can dinners of cornmeal and leaves sustain you?
 Tšoeneng is a world apart from his home in America.
 But he persists in becoming familiar with the new lifestyle, he learns to speak the strange local tongue and is eventually invited to participate in initiation rites.
 Yet even as he seems accepted into the Tšoeneng fold, he sees how much of an outsider he will always remain — and perhaps want to remain.